MelloSec/IPSee/README.md

 =========
 ### MelloSec

-Simple IP Lookup with Reputation and Optional Url Scan.
-Has a Get-MyIp function.

-Requires a free Neutrino API key for optional BlockList and detailed lookups.
+Simple IP Lookup with Reputation and Optional Url Scan Requires a free Neutrino API key for optional BlockList and detailed lookups.

+Can run the script with an argument of an IP address, or by itself.

+Can be imported as a module with Import-Module, giving you access to its functions on the command line:

 Get Information about an IP Address.
 Will get your own if run with no options.